sanger-pathogens/Unicycler/README.md

                                                   TGTCCATT
 ```

 Most assemblers use graphs internally to produce their assemblies, but users often ignore the graph in favour of the conceptually simpler FASTA file of contigs.
 When a genome assembly is 100% complete, we have one contig per chromosome/plasmid and there's no real need for the graph.
-But most assemblies are not complete (especially short-read assemblies), and a graph can describe an incomplete assembly much better than contigs alone.
+But most short-read assemblies are not complete, and a graph can describe an incomplete assembly much better than contigs alone.

 ### Limitations of short reads